-Why Kissing Became Our Go-To Way To Express Affection
+Why Kissing Became Our Go‑To Way To Express Affection

 “If young lovers exploring each other’s mouths with their tongues feel the ancient comfort of parental mouth feeding, this may help them to increase their mutual trust and thereby their pair-bonding,” writes Desmond Morris, a zoologist, ethologist, and human sociobiologist in the book Manwatching.

 Maybe we’ll find out one day that the saying about the way to a person’s heart being through their stomach originates at the intersection of kissing as a means to feed, as well as an expression of love.
-One of the earliest iterations of the saying was in a letter by John Adams, former U.S. President, who wrote that “the shortest road to men’s hearts is down their throats.”
+One of the earliest iterations of the saying was in a letter written by John Adams, former U.S. President, who says that “the shortest road to men’s hearts is down their throats.”
+Interesting.

 Another theory suggests that pheromones, or the “silent chemical messengers,” may have sped up the evolution of the romantic kiss.
 However, with the existence and usefulness of pheromones in humans being disputed, this theory’s relevance may be in question.

-Experts who research kissing suggest that the biological information individuals exchange while kissing helps them subconsciously understand whether their genes will merge to produce strong offspring — serving an evolutionary purpose by assisting people in creating an individual with a good chance of survival.
+Experts who research kissing suggest the biological information individuals exchange while kissing helps them subconsciously understand whether their genes will merge to produce a strong offspring — serving an evolutionary purpose by assisting people in creating individuals with a greater chance of survival.
 But it sounds absurd.
-Like, who even thinks of genes while in the middle of a passionate liplock?
+Like, who even thinks of immune systems and genes while in the middle of a passionate liplock?
 But, that’s the thing: it’s sub-conscious.

 Related on The Swaddle: